Financial Aid Policies and Procedures

 - Amount of aid school returns

 The college must return its portion of unearned Title IV aid (loan and grant) to the appropriate federal program within 45 days from the student’s withdrawal date as determined by Financial Aid Services.
 If the amount the student returns includes a federal loan program, the student is responsible for repayment of the loan in accordance with the terms of the loan program.
-If the amount the student return includes grant aid, the student must repay 50% of the grant money received, rather than 100%.
+If the amount the student must return includes grant aid, that amount will be no more than 50% of the original grant award amount.